Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-9.md

 Use the remaining time to:

 1. Complete any acceptance criteria not yet implemented
-2. Finalize your system map — make sure it reflects your current implementation
+2. Finalize your boundary map — make sure it reflects your current implementation, not a generic PostKit diagram
 3. Write your test target list from the active learning exercise

 Your test target list should have at least five specific behaviors you want to verify, each with:
 - The behavior in plain language
+- Which boundary it crosses
 - The input that would trigger it
 - The expected output
 - Why it could break silently